 I realize most of you reading this don’t fit this criteria to a T, and a lot of this will seem like I’m giving a lecture on the Bible to the Pope.
 But even so, just bear with me, and you’ll probably learn some new and unexpected ways of improving both your eyesight and your gaming experience.

-And, I’ll go over each option and compare them to each other.
+I’ll go over each option and compare them to each other.

 This option requires a solid, gaming computer.
 Now, a decent gaming computer is going to hit your wallet harder than a rhinoceros on cocaine, and this is the biggest drawback of PC gaming.
-But, here are some things to consider that might make it worthwhile:
+But, here are two things to consider that might make it worthwhile:

 We’re going with a laptop over a desktop.

-PC games are traditionally played with a mouse and keyboard setup, but controllers are now capable of interfacing with most laptops and games.
+PC games are traditionally played with a mouse and keyboard setup, but controllers are now capable of interfacing with most laptops and PC games.
 Many gamers find that they prefer a controller over the mouse and keyboard setup, myself included.

 If you disagree, then you can skip this section.
 If you feel the same way, the wireless (Amazon) and wired (Amazon) Xbox 360 controllers can be used for gaming on a PC.
 Windows 8/8.1 and Windows 10 are already configured to work with them (link).

 This is another great option.
-Both Xbox 360 and PS3 games can be played on a PC, which excludes the need for a television and allows you to set up shop in multiple outdoor locations.
+Both Xbox 360 and PS3 games can be played on a PC, which excludes the need for a television and allows you to set up shop in various outdoor locations.